Johnson & Johnson (JNJ). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-JNJ earned a Star in this section for its NPV MMA Diff. of the $536.
+JNJ earned a Star in this section for its NPV MMA Diff. of the $1,070.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as JNJ has.
-If JNJ grows its dividend at 6.6% per year, it will take 4 years to equal a MMA yielding an estimated 20-year average rate of 3.31%.
-JNJ earned a check for the Key Metric 'Years to >MMA' since its 4 years is less than the 5 year target.
+The stock's current yield of 2.71% exceeds the 1.81% estimated 20-year average MMA rate.

-Memberships and Peers: JNJ is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company's peer group includes: The AbbVie Inc. (ABBV) with a 3.2% yield, Eli Lilly & Co.
-(LLY) with a 3.3% yield and Bristol-Myers Squibb Company (BMY) with a 2.8% yield.
+Peers: The company's peer group includes: The AbbVie Inc. (ABBV) with a 3.6% yield, Eli Lilly & Co.
+(LLY) with a 2.5% yield and Bristol-Myers Squibb Company (BMY) with a 2.8% yield.

-Conclusion: JNJ did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
+Conclusion: JNJ earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
 This quantitatively ranks JNJ as a 4-Star Strong stock.

-JNJ is uniquely situated in the Healthcare industry enjoying a diverse revenue base and an excellent research pipeline.
-The company's many advantages include: products that are largely immune from economic cycles, minimal reliance on any single product category (or customer), substantial financial resources and a significant global presence.
+JNJ is well-positioned in the Healthcare industry with a diverse revenue and an excellent research pipeline.
+The company's many competitive advantages include: products that are largely immune from economic cycles, minimal reliance on any single product category (or customer), substantial financial resources and a significant global presence.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in JNJ (5.2% of my Dividend Growth Portfolio) and long in ABBV.
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long in JNJ (5.8% of my Dividend Growth Portfolio) and long ABBV.
+See a list of all my Dividend Growth Portfolio holdings here.

 - Raytheon Company (RTN) Dividend Stock Analysis